A.G. Rizzoli © All Rights Reserved

 The drawings and writing document a life lived, in Rizzoli’s words, “in an unbelievably hermetically sealed spherical inalienable maze of light and sound seeing imagery expand in every direction.”

 In 1977, while working on a sheet of the A.C.E. entitled Rest in Peace Awhile, Rizzoli suffered a debilitating stroke and was moved from his home.
-He died five years later.
+He died four years later.

 Price range for Sketches: $1,500–$6,800.